60 BEST Things To Do In Ireland in 2023

 Big queues form at the very start of the day, meaning tours quickly sell out so you could end up having to wait around for hours for the next one.

-The Hill Of Tara is another one of Ireland’s oldest sites, with one underground passageway believed to have been built at around the same time as Newgrange.
+You'll also want to learn about the Kings of Old at The Hill of Tara.
+It's another one of Ireland’s oldest sites, with one underground passageway believed to have been built at around the same time as Newgrange.

 driving campervan in ireland

-Having your own vehicle offers up so many unique and wonderful opportunities in Ireland by allowing you complete freedom over your itinerary.
+Having your own vehicle offers up so many unique and wonderful opportunities by allowing you complete freedom over your itinerary.

 In any itinerary suggestions made in other posts on this blog, I always make it clear that the best parts of Ireland lay between the major towns and cities.